 CompTIA A+ Technician

-Microsoft certification at the product level (MCTS-Microsoft Certified Technology Specialist) in Windows 7 Professional and Windows Server 2008 Server Administrator.
+Microsoft certification at the product level (MCP-Microsoft Certified Professional) in Windows 7 Professional and Installing and Configuring Windows Server 2012.

 Certifications are not required to be employed in the career field or to graduate from the program, but they are highly recommended.
 Exams may be taken at the on-campus Prometric/VUE Testing Center.
 Exam fees vary, ranging from $60 to $225.